floWneffetS/dcTMD_scripts_v1.0/README.md

 # dcTMD
-dissipation corrected targeted molecular dynamics
+Python scripts used for dissipation corrected targeted molecular dynamics analysis (see Wolf & Stock, JCTC 2018).